-Social Accountability is the Future of the EnterpriseBy Nick Stein on August 2, 2011 in The Future of Work
+Social Accountability is the Future of the EnterpriseBy Nick Stein on August 2, 2011 in Collaboration

 Are people at your company with the most influence always the one’s highest on the org chart?
 Mashable tackled this question—and others—in a provocative post entitled, “Why Social Accountability Will Be the New Currency of the Web.”
 In the article, writer John C. Havens examines the profound effect social media has played in transforming traditional notion of influence.